Prepare for Entry-Level Work as a Nursing Assistant

 Grads are prepared to apply to take the Washington State Nursing Assistant certification test.
 Over 90 percent of North’s graduates pass the exam, and all grads seeking employment have been hired.

 The one-quarter/14-credit program gives you 86 theory (classroom) hours and 116 lab/clinical hours in basic nursing care skills — CPR and First Aid for the Healthcare Provider, HIV/AIDS, body mechanics, nutrition, anatomy and physiology, personal care, communication, and interpersonal skills.
 Information on clients' rights, infection control, community health and social service resources, and state regulations are also part of the curriculum.

-Clinicals are held at one of three area Skilled Nursing Facilities: Ballard Care and Rehabilitation, Ida Culver House Broadview, and Richmond Beach Rehabilitation — supervised by an NSC clinical instructor and paired with an experienced nursing assistant, caring for residents of different ages and varied needs.
+Clinicals are held in a variety of Skilled Nursing Facilities: Aegis on Madison, Bothell Health Care, Ballard Care and Rehabilitation, Ida Culver House Broadview, and Park West — supervised by an NSC clinical instructor and paired with an experienced nursing assistant, caring for residents of different ages and varied needs.